 Metropolitan Gymnastics has a strong and supportive international coaching staff – Russian, Chinese, American – that balances technique with artistry, individual with team success, professionalism with a family feel, and hard work with fun.
 We blend our varied expertise as former gymnasts, professional coaches, and certified judges to create a powerful competitive team program with and provide leadership for our recreational programs.

 Coach Yulia is a co-owner of the gym as well as the Women’s Team head coach.
-She grew up in the Soviet Union, and started gymnastics at age 5.
-Coming from an artistic family, she trained at the school of Olympic Reserves in Scherbinka, just outside Moscow.
-She learned here both as a student, and later as a coach.
-Yulia was on the USSR National Power Tumbling team, and was Pan-European champion twice in a row.
-She continued her life in sport by taking a Sports Medicine degree at Moscow State University.
+She grew up in the Soviet Union and started gymnastics at age 5.
+Coming from an artistic family, she trained at the School of Olympic Reserves in Scherbinka, just outside Moscow.
+She learned here both as a student and later as a coach.
+Yulia was on the USSR National Power Tumbling team and was the Pan-European champion twice in a row.
+She continued her life in sports by taking a Sports Medicine degree at Moscow State University.
 She has over 30 years of coaching experience in gymnastics acrobatics, and dance.
 Over the years she has developed many State and Regional and Western National Champions.
 She is also ranked as a national USA choreographer.
 When she is not hosting local, state, and regional meets, she has an active acting career as a member of the Screen Actors Guild.
-You can also find her cheering on her daughter as an outstanding competitive ball room dancer.
+You can also find her cheering on her daughter as an outstanding competitive ballroom dancer.

 Coach Guennadi is a co-owner of Metropolitan Gymnastics and is the Optional Girls Uneven Bars and Vault coach.
 Guennadi graduated from the Belorussian State Institute of Physical Culture in 1984.
 He has coached National Russian Team Members, Poland’s Girls National Team, and took his team from Colorado to the National Elite Competition in 1996.
 When not climbing exceptionally high ladders to add neon lights to the American flag that light up at march-in of meets, Guennadi can be found in the amazing bar training area he designed and adds to on a regular basis.